webiny/Webiny/Cli/README.md

 If found, the file will be read and plugins will be loaded into the cli.

 ## Plugin hooks
-Plugins can define hooks to allow hooking into the process and modify data from outside of the plugin itself In our built-in plugins we are already exposing a couple of hooks to allow developers to modify webpack configurations, for example.
+Plugins can define hooks to allow hooking into the process and modify data from outside of the plugin itself.
+In our built-in plugins we are already exposing a couple of hooks to allow developers to modify webpack configurations, for example.
 To register a handler for a particular hook use the following syntax in the `webiny.json` file: